BloomGameStudio/PlayerService/README.md

 ## Endpoints

-Sending partial data is accepted and works on most endpoints.
+Sending partial Data is Accepted and works on most Endpoints.
-Indications will be made if partial data is not supported for certain objects or endpoints.
+Indications will be made if partial Data is not supported for certain objects or Endpoints.

-Sending incorrect or malformed JSON will always result in failure for the entire request.
+Sending Incorrect or Malformed JSON will always result in failure for the entire request.

 ### Rest Base Endpoints